Savukku: Achimuthu Shankar

-Shankar is an admirer of V. Prabhakaran, chief of LTTE.
+Shankar is an admirer of Velupillai Prabhakaran, chief of LTTE.
 The website had a picture of V. Prabhakaran on one side and a picture of a cowboy with a whip on the other side of the header.
 He continued to publish articles along with contesting the suspension of him from Department of Vigilance and Anti-corruption.
 He is called the Tamil's Julian Assange.

 The website was the first to release the 2G tapes ahead of Prasant Bushan.
 An audio of conversation between, Kalaignar TV MD, Sharad Kumar and former TN Intelligence Chief Jaffer Sait IPS.